Densities for SDEs driven by degenerate $\alpha$-stable processes: Introduction and main results

 is a L\'evy process (called subordinated Brownian motion) with characteristic function:

 where $\nu_L$ is the L\'evy measure given by

 Obviously, $\nu_L$ is a symmetric measure.

-The first aim of this paper is to prove the following existence result of distributional density to SDE (\ref{Eq0}) under H\"ormander's condition. \bt Let $b:\mR^d\to\mR^d$ be a $C^\infty$-function with bounded partial derivatives of first order.
-For $x\in\mR^d$, let $X_t(x)$ solve SDE (\ref{Eq0}) with subordinated Brownian motion $L_t$.
-Assume that for some $n=n(x)\in\mN$,
+The first aim of this paper is to prove the following existence result of distributional density to SDE (\ref{Eq0}) under H\"ormander's condition as in \cite{Ta} and \cite{Ku0}. \begin{theorem} Let $b\dvtx \mathbb{R}^d\to\mathbb{R}^d$ be a $C^\infty$-function with bounded partial derivatives of first order.
+For $x\in\mathbb{R}^d$, let $X_t(x)$ solve SDE (\ref{Eq0}) with subordinated Brownian motion $L_t$.
+Assume that for some $n=n(x)\in\mathbb{N}$, { {$\mathscr{H}_n$} } where $B_1(x):=(\nabla b)_{ij}(x)=(\partial_j b^i(x))_{ij}$, and for $n\geq2$, Then the law of $X_t(x)$ is absolutely continuous with respect to the Lebesgue measure.
+In particular, the density $p_t(x,y)$ solves the following nonlocal Fokker--Plack equation in the weak or distributional sense: